-To construct the human security index, we have taken three core dimensions of human security: food, health and economic security.
-For each of these dimensions we have calculated individual indices and then we have constructed an overall human security index based on the three-dimensional indices.
+To construct the human security index, we have taken three core dimensions of human security: food, health, and economic security.
+For each of these dimensions, we have calculated individual indices and then constructed an overall human security index based on the three-dimensional indices.

-For food security index, we have adapted Food and Agriculture Organization's (FAO) Food Insecurity Experience Scale (FIES) developed in 2014.
-This scale, consisting of 8 questions, has been widely used to measure food security at the household or individual level based on experience in terms of food security.
+For the food security index, we have adapted the Food and Agriculture Organization's (FAO) Food Insecurity Experience Scale (FIES), developed in 2014.
+This scale, consisting of 8 questions, has been widely used to measure food security at the household or individual level, based on respondents' experiences with food security.
 After obtaining yes/no responses on all eight questions, the total score has been obtained.
 The obtained score is then divided by 8 (maximum score).
-This way the range of index of food security becomes 0-1, with 1 means complete secure and 0 means completely insecure.
+This way, the range of the index of food security becomes 0-1, with 1 meaning complete security and 0 meaning complete insecurity.

-Food Security (FS) =
+$$Food Security (FS) = \frac{Total \ obtained \ score}{maximum \ possible \ score} \tag{3}$$

-$$\frac{Total\ obtained\ score}{maximum\ possible\ score}$$

-(3)

-Similarly, for health security there are fourteen items and for economic security there are eleven items.
-The indices for both health security and economic security are constructed by the authors based on extensive literature review.
-The items comprise of yes/no questions.
-For both these indices as well first the total score has been obtained and then that obtained score is divided by the maximum possible score similar to equation 4, again 1 meaning completely secure and 0 meaning completely insecure.
+Similarly, for health security, there are fourteen items, and for economic security, there are eleven items.
+The indices for both health security and economic security are constructed by the authors based on an extensive literature review.
+The items comprise yes/no questions.
+For both indices, the total score is first obtained and then divided by the maximum possible score, as in equation 4.
+Here, 1 indicates complete security and 0 indicates complete insecurity.

-After obtaining the indices on each of the dimensions of human security separately a composite index of human security has been constructed by using the weighted average of these indices as follows
+After obtaining the indices on each of the dimensions of human security separately, a composite index of human security has been constructed by using the weighted average of these indices as follows

-$$HSI_i = 1/3(FS_i + HS_i + ES_i)$$ (4)
+$$HSI_i = 1/3(FS_i + HS_i + ES_i) \tag{4}$$

-The value of Human Security Index also ranges between 0 and 1 meaning completely insecure and completely secure, respectively.
+The value of the Human Security Index also ranges between 0 and 1, meaning completely insecure and completely secure, respectively.